 - b. establish policy and procedures for project selection.
 Project selection should be based on the Nitrogen reduction potential of the specific retrofit being constructed/installed; the ability to use standard, proven technologies; and the economic feasibility of constructing/installing the retrofit.
 As part of the project selection process, the covered entity should participate in locally based watershed planning efforts which involve the Department, other covered entities, stakeholders and other interested parties; - c. establish policy and procedures for project permitting, design, funding, construction and maintenance: and - d. by March 9, 2011, develop and submit approvable plans and schedules for completing retrofit projects, including identification of funding sources.
-Upon DEC approval of those plans and schedules, the plans and schedules shall become enforceable requirements of this permit. - 6.
-Pollution Prevention/Good Housekeeping For Municipal Operations applicable to traditional land use control, traditional non-land use control and non-traditional MS4s. - - i. procedures for proper fertilizer application on municipally-owned lands.
+Upon DEC approval of those plans and schedules, the plans and schedules shall become enforceable requirements of this - 6.
+Pollution Prevention/Good Housekeeping For Municipal Operations applicable to traditional land use control, traditional non-land use control and non-traditional MS4s. - a.
+Develop a turf management practices and procedures policy.
+The policy should address the following - procedures for proper fertilizer application on municipally-owned lands.
 The application of any Nitrogen-containing fertilizer shall only be allowed under the supervision of a Certified Crop Advisor or Certified Landscape Architect; and - ii. the planting of native plant material to lessen the frequency of mowing and reduce the use of chemicals to control vegetation.